 So, what if you understand the importance of supporting non-profits but your business hasn’t made this part of its annual budget?
 How can you find the funds to back community projects?

 Bake sales aren’t the only way to raise money.
 At ActionFunder, we work with hundreds of businesses to help them organise and launch funds to fuel the work of grassroots community groups and non-profits.
-There are some logical and effective ways businesses can go about finding money for these funds.
+There are some logical and effective ways businesses can go about finding money for these funds and launching effective corporate giving campaigns.

 First, look at current budgets across the company